josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/👁️‍🗨️_Witness_Historical_Casefiles/🇬🇧_this_is_our_island_actually.md

 ---

 ## 🏮 Footer
-*This Is Our Island, Actually* is a living node of the Polaris Protocol.
+*🇬🇧 This Is Our Island, Actually* is a living node of the Polaris Protocol.
 It exists to remind people that democratic confidence is older than any algorithm.

 *Survivor authorship is sovereign.
 Containment is never neutral.*